openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Terms and definitions

-Common terms in this document come from four primary sources: [@!DID-CORE], [@!VC-DATA] and [@!OpenID].
+Common terms in this document come from four primary sources: [@!OpenID], [@!VC-DATA] and [@DID-CORE].
 In the case where a term has a definition that differs, the definition below is authoritative.

 - Cryptographically verifiable identifier
-    - an identifier which is either based upon or resolves to cryptographic key material which can be used to verify a signature on the ID Token or the Selfi-Issued OP request.
+    - an identifier which is either based upon or resolves to cryptographic key material which can be used to verify a signature on the ID Token or the Self-Issued OP Request.

 - Trust framework
     - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).